-Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid Undergraduate Students Students must successfully complete: 67% of all attempted hours
+Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid Undergraduate Students complete to remain engible for rederal Student Ald

+Students must successfully complete:

 3. Maximum Time Frame for Degree Completion - Students must complete their degree program within an allotted time frame to remain eligible for financial aid.
 The chart below indicates the time frame in which a degree must be acquired.
 Be aware that hour limits are cumulative; therefore, all hours from all institutions attended will be included, even if a student did not receive federal student aid.
 For financial aid purposes grades of A, B, C, D, F, P, S, W, AW, WP, WF, I, N, NA, NP, X, and U are all considered attempted hours.
-Once students reach their maximum time frame for their specified degree, they are no longer eligible for federal student aid.

 Repeated Coursework - Title IV funds may only pay for one repeat of a previously passed course.
-More than one repeated course will not be calculated in your enrollment status pertaining to Title IV funds.
+More than one repeated course will not be calculated in enrollment status pertaining to Title IV funds.